instructure/canvas-lms/doc/api/tools_xml.md

 ```

 #### Exporting a Subset of Course Content
-If the user has chosen to migrate a subset of the source course's content an
+If the user has chosen to migrate a subset of the source course's content then
 this will be indicated to the tool by inclusion of an additional field in the
 post body called `custom_exported_assets`.
 This will be an array of asset
 identifiers in the form of `<asset type key>_<asset_id>` (e.g. `assignment_42`)